kranurag7/killercoda-scenarios/kyverno/Introduction/intro.md

 - Kyverno is a kubernetes native policy management tool.
-It is kubernetes native which means you define your policies in declrative YAML just like other k8s resources.
+It is kubernetes native which means you define your policies in declarative YAML just like other k8s resources.
 - Let's see kyverno in action.